No-Fail Perennials of the Southwest

 Zones: 4-7

-All summer long, this easy-growing perennial will fill your garden with fragrance in the afternoons.
+It's four o'clock somewhere!
+All summer long, these easy-growing perennials will fill your garden with fragrance in the afternoon.
 Plus, it's a favorite of dusk-feeding hummingbirds and many beautiful moths.

 Plant Name: Mirabilis jalapa